|Matt Damon is in upcoming|

 A meeting was held in Cardy's office, attended by Normandie Roof head waiter Victor (he also going by the single name), Tom Auburn (who later became Magic Tom), Colin Gravenor, catering manager Pierre Borbey and Jimmy Nichols, who represented May Johnson and had an office at the hotel for 40 years.

 |A scene from the Normandie Roof Jan.
 1, 1939|

 He checked with Liberace who, along with Borbey, confirmed the hard-c Italian pronunciation of his last name.

 Liberace liked the new pronunciation and removal of his first name.

 He pitched the switch to his mom via his brother George and she approved.

-Liberace turned was popular in Montreal and his two week gig was extended but soon he was performing to big crowds in Las Vegas and his rise to glittery icon was on its way.
+Liberace was popular in Montreal and his two week gig was extended but soon he was performing to big crowds in Las Vegas and his rise to glittery icon was on its way.